Man who lost leg in Afghanistan helps Colin Powell with flat

-WASHINGTON (AP) — Former Secretary of State and Army general Colin Powell got some help changing a flat tire from a man who lost a leg in Afghanistan.
+WASHINGTON — Former Secretary of State and Army general Colin Powell got some help changing a flat tire from a man who lost a leg in Afghanistan.

 Powell posted on Facebook he was driving to Walter Reed Military Hospital when a tire blew out on Wednesday.
 A car pulled up and a man with an artificial leg got out.